tomaslin/tldr_spinnaker/events/webhook.md

 The type of the event will outline where the event is coming from:

-orca:[task type]:[status] - where task type is either 'pipeline', 'stage' or 'task' and status is 'starting', 'completed', 'failed' build - from igor github - from git web triggers
+* orca:[task type]:[status] - where task type is either 'pipeline', 'stage' or 'task' and status is 'starting', 'completed', 'failed'
+* build - from igor
+* git - from git web triggers

 ### details.application